 Analysis and application of electronic spreadsheets as a business decision-making tool.
 Advanced spreadsheet development topics include planning, creation, formatting, graphing, maintenance, what-if analyses, troubleshooting, and data management.
 Design and apply basic macros to automate and enhance the use of the spreadsheet.
 3 Credits (3 Lecture) Prerequisite(s): CSC110 or CSC124.

 Analysis and application of electronic databases as a business decision-making tool.
 Advanced database development topics include analyzing user requirements, developing models for data gathering, and designing and implementing database systems to enhance and simplify user interface.
 Integration of database data into various other software platforms are discussed and demonstrated.
 3 Credits (3 Lecture) Prerequisite(s): CSC110 or CSC124.

 Computer Law, Ethics and Society

 Overview of the legal and ethical implications involved in computing in today's workplace, focusing on the interaction between people and computers.
 Topics include the legal implications of writing computer programs for sale (copyright, contracts, warranties, patents, software protection, liabilities), hardware and software procurement, computer system failures, data security, privacy, and personnel management.
 Topics concerning computer crime, psychology and human-computer interaction, health issues in the use of computers, and the impact of computer use on society in the local and global communities, both now and in the future, are emphasized.
 Discussion emphasizes ethical concerns involved with each of these issues, particularly with regard to both the employer and the employee's ethical responsibilities in using computer facilities.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): CSC110 and ENL111 or CSC124 and ENL111.
+3 Credits (3 Lecture) Prerequisite(s): CSC110 and ENL111 or CSC124 and ENL111.
 (Science, Technology and Society, Writing Enriched)